Hiden History, Family Crest & Coats of Arms

 The surname Hiden was first found in Sussex where they held a family seat as Lords of the Manor of Iden.
 The village of Iden appeared in the Domesday Book, a census taken by Duke William of Normandy in 1086 after his conquest of England in 1066 A.D.
 At this time the village was held by Geoffrey and Leofwin from the Count of Eu, the tenant-in-chief.
 Conjecturally this family name is descended from one of those Norman nobles.
 The village, originally spelt 'Idene' is the name of a Norse goddess.
 From about the 16th century the name was more popularly spelt Iddon.

 In Hemyock, Devon, we found this interesting passage: "The Hidons built a castle here, of which there are yet important remains, including the main gateway and its towers, and part of the general cincture.
 It is an edifice of great strength, and of some peculiar characteristics Early Edwardian in general character ; but of its history absolutely nothing seems to be known, save that it was garrisoned by the Roundheads, and used by them as a prison."

 Early History of the Hiden family

-Another 127 words (9 lines of text) are included under the topic Early Hiden History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hiden research.
+Another 64 words (5 lines of text) are included under the topic Early Hiden History in all our PDF Extended History products and printed products wherever possible.

 Hiden Spelling Variations